Case Assessment Application Review

 Q. Is there a Consultation Fee?
 What can I expect during the consultation?

 A. Yes, there is a consultation fee.
 The fee must be paid prior to scheduling your appointment.
 A typical consultation may last from 20-45 minutes and consists of an in-depth question and answer session to assess your specific legal issue.
-If you hire us to handle your case the consultation fee will be credited towards the attorney's fee charged in your case.
+If you hire us within 30 days to handle your case the consultation fee will be credited towards the attorney's fee charged in your case.

 Q. How do I file for my relative to become a permanent resident?